lguez/NetCDF95/docs/Detailed_content/improvements.md

 can test the resulting value of ncerr against the constant `nf95_noerr`, in the module netcdf95.

-interface change
+## Interface change

-: Means that there is a corresponding procedure in the Fortran 90 interface, and the interface of the procedure has been changed beyond the "basic" change described above, but there is no change in functionality.
+Means that there is a corresponding procedure in the Fortran 90 interface, and the interface of the procedure has been changed beyond the "basic" change described above, but there is no change in functionality.